Koredotcom/docs/docs/xo/quality-management/analyze/ai-assisted-manual-audit.md

 ## Submit

 By default, this option is disabled unless the interaction is assigned for audit through Audit Allocations.
-Once the Supervisor or Auditor clicks Submit, the Supervisor’s responses for the interaction’s evaluations are recorded, and the audit score is computed based on the Supervisor’s responses.
+Once the Supervisor or Auditor clicks **Submit**, the Supervisor’s responses for the interaction’s evaluations are recorded, and the audit score is computed based on the Supervisor’s responses.

 For more information, see [Audit Allocation](../analyze/conversation-mining.md#audit-allocations).
 <img src="../images/ai-assist-submit.png" alt="Submit" title="Submit" style="border: 1px solid gray; zoom:80%;">